Hashtbl is a reimplementation of the standard MoreLabels.Hashtbl. Its

 existing elements will be reinserted, which can take a long time.
 If you care about

-latency, set size
+latency, set size and growth_allowed=false if possible.

 In most cases, functions passed as arguments to hash table accessors must not mutate